written by

 2 - Get the Word Out

 Create marketing materials to get the word out to students, staff, and their families.
-To ensure everyone knows about your food drive, we've included website information as well as PTA printables that include: posters for hallways, templates for tracking, and labels to attach to kids' shirts or papers.
+To ensure everyone knows about your food drive, you can make posters for hallways, templates for tracking, and labels to attach to kids' shirts or papers.

 Consider adding some humor or something catchy to get people's attention.
 Whether you choose to host a contest for the class the brings in the most cans/money, set a school goal with a small incentive, or just make creative signs, add some excitement to your drive to get students more invested: